 Massachusetts' economy continues to expand, and this trend is expected to continue over the near term given its diverse employment base.
-Employment growth was 2.1% at the close of calendar year 2016.
+Employment grew by 1.7% year-over-year in April 2017, slightly exceeding the national rate of 1.5%.
 Labor force participation in the state decreased less than most other states during the recession (except for energy-producing states), and since then Massachusetts has been among the states with the strongest increases.
-The unemployment rate in the commonwealth fell to 3.1% in December 2016, well below the US rate of 4.7% for the same period.
+The unemployment rate in the commonwealth increased slightly to 3.9% in April 2017, up from 3.1% at calendar year-end 2016, but remains below the US rate of 4.4% for the same period.

-The commonwealth continues to be aided by its large education and healthcare sectors, which made up approximately 21.8% of 2015 employment.
+The commonwealth continues to be aided by its large education and healthcare sectors, which made up approximately 22.1% of employment as of April 2017.
 Healthcare is expected to remain a top contributor to the state's economy as research demand remains high at its key institutions.
 The state also has a large financial activities sector, with a significant mutual fund presence.
 Its technology sector is surging and will continue to spur growth through the state's economy.
 The state is characterized by high wealth and education levels, but with slow population and job growth over the longer run.
-Per capita personal income as of 2015 was \$62,603.
-The state's population continued to grow by an estimated 3.5% between 2010 and 2015.
+Per capita personal income as of 2016 was \$65,137.
+The state's population grew by an estimated 3.5% between 2010 and 2016.